 Written by

 Motherhood is one of the greatest joys and challenges in life.
-However, this role often comes with feelings of guilt.
-Mothers often feel they're not good enough or not performing adequately.
-This feeling can be particularly strong when they have other obligations besides the maternal role, such as work tasks or household chores.
+But this role often comes with feelings of guilt too.
+Mothers often feel that they are not good enough or not doing well enough.
+These feelings can be especially strong when they also have other responsibilities alongside motherhood, such as work tasks or household chores.

 Where does this feeling come from?

-Societal expectations greatly contribute to guilt because in today's world, it is often implied that mothers must always be perfect and handle every situation seamlessly.
-Social media, advertisements, and other sources often paint an idealized picture of motherhood, which can set unrealistic expectations.
+Social expectations greatly contribute to guilt, because in today’s world, it is often suggested that mothers must always be perfect and must be able to cope in every situation.
+Social media, ads, and other sources often paint an idealized picture of motherhood, which can create unrealistic expectations.

-Unfortunately, mothers can sometimes be the most critical of each other at the playground or on online platforms – you've probably heard the cynical questions: Doesn't your child sleep through the night yet?
-You're no longer breastfeeding?
-Why does the child sleep with you?
-Why don't they sleep alone?
-Do you let your child watch TV already?
-These are all toxic comments for a new mother, which can further amplify the feeling of "not being a good enough mother."
+Sadly, it is often mothers who can be the most critical of each other on the playground or on online platforms – I’m sure you’ve heard the cynical question before: does your child still not sleep through the night?
+Are you not breastfeeding anymore?
+Why does your child sleep with you?
+Why doesn’t your child sleep alone?
+Are you already letting them watch cartoons?
+These are all toxic comments for a new mother, and they can make the feeling of “I’m not a good enough mother” even stronger.

-Not measuring up, and the feeling of guilt can lead to exhaustion, anxiety, and even depression in the long run, affecting not only mothers but also the well-being of their children.
-Children are sensitive to their parents' emotional state, and if a mother constantly feels guilty, it can impact the child's emotional development as well.
+Not feeling good enough, and the feeling of guilt, can in the long run lead to exhaustion, anxiety, and even depression, which can negatively affect not only mothers, but also children’s well-being.
+Children are sensitive to their parents’ emotional state, and if a mother feels guilty all the time, it can also affect the child’s emotional development.

-How can we alleviate the feeling of maternal guilt?
+How can we ease the feeling of maternal guilt?

-The first step to alleviating guilt is recognizing that there is no "perfect" mother.
-Striving for perfection is an unrealistic and unattainable goal.
+To ease guilt, the first step is to recognize that there is no “perfect” mother.
+Striving for perfection is an unrealistic and unreachable goal.

-It is helpful at times like these to set realistic expectations for ourselves and accept that we can make mistakes, as these are all part of the learning process and becoming a mother.
-We must allow ourselves the possibility of making mistakes because children also learn from these situations, and how we handle mistakes can serve as a valuable example for them.
+It helps to set realistic expectations for ourselves, and accept that we can make mistakes too, because these are part of the learning process and becoming a mother.
+We need to allow ourselves to make mistakes, because children also learn from these situations, and handling mistakes can be a valuable example for them.

-All of the above can contribute to processing the feeling of guilt and reassure us that we are good mothers, even when not everything is perfect.
-This is essential not only for maintaining our mental health but also for our child, as a happy and balanced mother can provide a truly loving and supportive environment.
+All of the above can help us work through the feeling of guilt, and can strengthen us in the belief that we are good mothers, even when not everything is perfect.
+This is important not only for maintaining our mental health, but also for our child, since a happy and balanced mother can truly provide a loving and supportive environment.

 Share on Facebook